EngBaz/BrAIcht-Bot/README.md

 ## Implementation

-In the project, <code>QLoRA</code> is used to fine-tune large language models with two datasets: one with over <code>540 000</code> data points from German plays and another with more than <code>17 000</code> data points from Brecht's works.
+This project implements <code>QLoRA</code> to fine-tune large language models with two datasets: one with over <code>540 000</code> data points from German plays and another with more than <code>17 000</code> data points from Brecht's works.
 The performance of the model is then evaluated using BLEU score and perplexity.

 Additionally, a <code>Retrieval Augmented Generation (RAG)</code> pipeline is developped to reduce hallucinations and to extract context from a <code>FAISS</code> vector database containing plays by Bertolt Brecht.
 This context, together with the chat history, will be refined through prompt engineering and few-shot prompting to help the language model (LLM) generate text in Brecht's style.